-Have you ever wondered what your little boy or baby girls’ name mean?
+Have you ever wondered, what does my name mean?
 From Elizabeth to Robert, here are some of the meanings behind a selection of popular baby names.
 You just won’t believe which old fashioned name means ‘pearl’ or which name means ‘determined protector’.

 Classic baby girl name meanings